OneGraph/oneblog/README.md

 That function will parse the query and pull out the `@persistedQueryConfiguration` directive to determine if any auth should be stored alongside the query.
 In the changelog, the queries for fetching posts use persisted auth, but the mutations for adding reactions require the user to log in with OneGraph and use their auth.

-The `@persistedQueryConfiguration` directive is stripped from the query and it is uploaded to OneGraph via a GraphQL mutation.
-Then the id for the persisted query is returned from the function.
-Relay stores the id in its generated file and it's used the next time the query is sent to the server.
+The `@persistedQueryConfiguration` directive is stripped from the query and a next api route is generated to execute the query.

 ### Server